perrycate/Uniform-Chat-API/README.md

 returns an HTTP error for a valid request, with no other checks of any kind.

-Prerequisites: User must have Python 3, pip, and pipenv installed
+Prerequisites: User must have Python 3, pip, and pipenv installed Before running tests, modify test.config.sample (adding authentication tokens as necessary) and save it as test.congig.
+Otherwise, any tests requiring authentication will fail.

 In one terminal: